hexxone/TeleJelly/README.md

 There is an example config included, but it will also get created automatically if you'd prefer editing the UI.

+### Why no repository?

+- Jellyfin plugin repository management is supidly over-complicated.. even though I like overengineering things.
+- there are 3 bazillion actions, but I still have to trigger a release manually?
+- the github actions simply do not work?
+- there is no useful doumentation for the release gh actions?
+- github actions are genereally annoying.
+The UI is bad.
+GitLab CI is way better.

 ## Compile

 You can also easily compile yourself if you dont trust the download.